 Graduating from a school is not enough to legally practice in most states; candidates must pass national board exams in order to be eligible for licensure.
 The National Certification Commission of Acupuncture and Oriental Medicine (NCCAOM) designs the boards and provides national certification.
 NCCAOM offers different types of certification; we are diplomates in Oriental medicine (Dipl.
 OM.,) which means that we are nationally certified to practice acupuncture and herbal medicine.

 Different states give their acupuncturists different titles, but most states require NCCAOM certification, so the level of training among most entry-level acupuncturists is about the same.
-In North Carolina, we are regulated by the North Carolina Acupuncture Licensing Board, and our official title is “licensed acupuncturist” (L.Ac.)
+In Virginia, we are regulated by the Virginia Board of Medicine, and our official title is “licensed acupuncturist” (L.Ac.)

 Qi (“chee”) is a way of understanding the body’s interconnectedness.
 Like electricity, qi is not a substance but rather a dynamic exchange between positive and negative states called yin and yang.
 It is essential to anything that lives and grows.
 It is the force that means we are alive.
 All living things have qi – birds, dogs, plants, fish.